OfficeDev/office-js-docs-pr/docs/design/ui-elements/using-office-ui-fabric.md

+---
+title: Use Office UI Fabric 2.6.1 in Office Add-ins
+description:
+ms.date: 11/20/2017
+---

-#Use Office UI Fabric 2.6.1 in Office Add-ins
+# Use Office UI Fabric 2.6.1 in Office Add-ins

 If you are building an Office Add-in, we encourage you to use [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) to create your user experience.
 The following steps walk you through the basics for using Fabric.

+> [!NOTE]
-> **Note:** For information about Office UI Fabric JS, see [Use Office UI Fabric in Office Add-ins](https://dev.office.com/docs/add-ins/design/using-office-ui-fabric-js).
+> For information about Office UI Fabric JS, see [Use Office UI Fabric in Office Add-ins](https://dev.office.com/docs/add-ins/design/using-office-ui-fabric-js).

-##1.
-Set up Fabric
+## 1. Set up Fabric
 Add the following lines to your HTML in the head section to reference Fabric from the CDN.

      <link rel="stylesheet" href="https://appsforoffice.microsoft.com/fabric/1.0/fabric.min.css">
 	 <link rel="stylesheet" href="https://appsforoffice.microsoft.com/fabric/1.0/fabric.components.min.css">

-##2.
-Use Fabric icons and fonts
+## 2. Use Fabric icons and fonts
 Using icons is simple.
 All you have to do is use an "i" element and reference the appropriate classes.
 You can control the size of the icon by changing the font size.

     <i class="ms-Icon ms-Icon--group" style="font-size:xx-large" aria-hidden="true"></i>

-##3.
-Use styles for simple components
+## 3. Use styles for simple components
 Fabric comes with styles for various UI elements, such as buttons and check boxes.
 All you have to do is reference the appropriate classes to add the corresponding style, as shown in the following example.

     <button class="ms-Button" id="get-data-from-selection">